SLCC Board of Trustees 1951-05-07: Meeting Minutes

-Approved minutes from the May 7, 1951 Salt Lake Area Vocational School Board of Trustees meeting.
+Approved minutes from the May 7, 1951 Salt Lake Area Vocational School Vocational Education Board of Control meeting.
 Items discussed include an event to celebrate the accomplishments of the student body, a reduction of tuition and a discussion on the salary of the employees.

 Left to Right: S. V. Lund, Fred R. Greene Jr., William A. Carver.
 R. A. Horne, James B. Larsen, Dave Turner, Frank Hulbert.
 Digitization completed with funds from a 2017 USHRAB (Utah State Historical Records Advisory Board) Grant that was awarded to Salt Lake Community College, Library Services.